+Funding.
 The results presented in this work were achieved as part of the ERC Starting grant project 'ImageToSim' that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement no. 759001).
 The authors gratefully acknowledge this support.
+The authors express their appreciation of the valuable criticism of the anonymous reviewers which has improved the clarity and quality of the paper.
 The authors also gratefully acknowledge the computing time provided to them on the high-performance computer Lichtenberg at the NHR Centers NHR4CES at TU Darmstadt.
 This is funded by the Federal Ministry of Education and Research and the State of Hesse.